What to bring to the polls

 Permanent Early Voting: If you have a permanent physical disability, you may request to be placed on the Permanent Early Voter List (PEVL).
 You will be mailed a ballot for each election that you are eligible for and can vote from the comfort and convenience of your own home.

 The Arizona Center for Disability Law will run a hotline to address any election concerns for persons with disabilities.
 The ACDL also will file Help America Vote Act (HAVA) complaints.

 7:00 AM – 7:00 PM on Election Day

 - I recently moved and did not update my voter registration, where do I vote?

 You should vote at the assigned location for your new address.
-The location of your new polling place can be found using Voter View or by contacting your County Recorder.
+The location of your new polling place can be found through our Voter View application or by contacting your County Recorder.
 The new polling place will not have you on its roster, but you will be able to vote using a provisional ballot.
 The new address you provide on the provisional ballot will automatically update your voter information for future elections.

 - There is a polling location near my work, can I just vote there?

 No. Unless you live in a county that is using vote centers for the election, you must vote at your assigned polling location for your ballot to be valid and counted.